PiBrewing/craftbeerpi4-ui/README.md

 ### Changelog

+- 17.04.23: (0.3.12.a5) Added selection option to settings page for global plugin settings, Option to remove obsolete global settings on system page.
 - 10.03.23: (0.3.10) Added datatype to sensor values -> Allows datetime and string (e.g. time of last received data from ispindle plugin or alarmtimer)
 - 07.03.23: (0.3.7) Added Power Slider for Actors
 - 17.02.23: (0.3.6) Fix Bug in Grafana Widget | Add text property timeframe to Grafana widget (e.g. now-2h or now-7d 2023-02-17 12:00 can be entered)